Mxngls/Gmail-Cleaner/README.md

 ## Usage
 First copy the created JSON-file into the source folder.
-Second start the script with running:
+Then switch to the src folder and start the script with:

 ```python3 gmailCleaner.py```